AbbetWang/express-supertest/README.md

-# Nodejs Express demo express-starter
+# Nodejs Express demo express-supertest

 This is a demo application illustrating various features used in everyday web development, with a fine touch of best practices.